Honda Freed: Second generation (GB5/GB6/GB7/GB8; 2016)

 The second generation Freed was revealed in June 2016 and released in Japan on 16 September 2016.

 The second generation Freed is conceived based on the "Dynamism and Functionality" theme, does not differ much in looks from its curvier predecessor.
 Apart from the updated grille and lights, the new Freed retains the rear sliding doors with some minor improvements.
 Its marketing campaign heavily used Happy by Pharrell Williams.

 It is also offered in five-seater option as the Freed+, which replaced the Freed Spike in the previous generation.

 On 15 December 2017, the Freed Modulo X was released in Japan.
 It featured a full body kit, front and rear bumpers, side skirts, and a tailgate spoiler.

 Facelift

 The second generation Freed received its facelift and was released on 18 October 2019, as announced on 30 August 2019.
 The frontal section has been revised with an angular edged body coloured grille similar to the new Fit along with redesigned foglamps.
 In its interior, it uses a lighter trimming on the dashboard panel.
 Together with this facelift, the crossover SUV-inspired variant of the Freed, called Freed Crosstar, was added.

 The facelifted second generation Freed went on sale in Singapore in early August 2022 through Honda's official distributor Kah Motor and was imported from Japan.
 It is available in two trim levels (S7 and E7).
 The Freed Hybrid is also available in Singapore through parallel import distributors.

+Third generation (GT; 2024)

+The third generation Freed was revealed on 9 May 2024 and released in Japan on 28 June 2024.
+It is available with either a conventional petrol or self-charging e:HEV hybrid powertrains.

+The Freed comes in two versions: the Air with a high-quality and simplified design, and a Crosstar with rugged crossover elements.
+The front and rear fascias are uncluttered as compared to its predecessor where all of the design elements are placed on the horizontal character line and borrows a few styling elements from the Stepwgn.

+The interior features a larger free-standing infotainment display, a smaller digital instrument cluster, an enlarged storage area on the dashboard and roof mounted climate vents for the rear occupants.

+For seating configurations, the Air comes with a three-row 6-seater and the Crosstar comes with a two-row 5-seater.
+The Crosstar version has a two-tone black and khaki interior colour, a utility side panel in the luggage compartment and a utility nut in the tailgate.

+The Freed was launched in Singapore on 29 November 2024, in two variants: HS7 and HE7, it is powered by the e:HEV petrol hybrid powertrain.

+The Freed has won Japan Car of the Year in 2024-2025.